mapproxy/mapproxy/doc/seed.rst

 .. option:: --reseed-interval

-  Only start seeding if ``--reseed-file`` is older then this duration.
+  Only start seeding if ``--reseed-file`` is older than this duration.
   This option accepts duration in the following format: 120s, 15m, 4h, 0.5d
   Use this option in combination with ``--continue`` to be able to resume the seeding.
 By default,